fpereiro/recalc/readme.md

 Regarding data: unless your route function returns `x.cb` (which signals that it is async), any other return values will be *discarded*.
 If you want to pass data, you should place it in `r.store`, through a function that triggers an event.

 Because recalc wants to retain generality, we haven't bundled any functions for doing updates on `r.store` using the event system.
-This is done on [gotoв](https://github.com/fpereiro/gotoB), which heavily relies on recalc.
+This is done on [gotoв](https://github.com/fpereiro/gotoB), which is built on top of recalc.
 However, consider the following example, where `r.store` is an array:

 ```javascript
 r.listen ('setElement', '*', function (x, value) {